 Suzanne’s non-fiction book Legacy: Trauma, Story, and Indigenous Healing was published by ECW Press in 2019.
 She is co-author of the Grade 11 textbook Aboriginal Beliefs, Values, and Aspirations (Goodminds/Pearson Education Canada), and is also a primary contributor to Scholastic Canada’s Take Action and Take Action for Reconciliation series of classroom resource books.
 Her feature articles, guest columns, profiles, and book reviews have appeared in the Toronto Star, The Globe and Mail, Quill & Quire, Windspeaker, and Canadian Geographic.
 In 2014, Suzanne was nominated for the K.M.
 Hunter Artist Award for Literature.

-Suzanne has lectured on Aboriginal literature at the University of Toronto’s School of Continuing Education, and was a guest lecturer in the Journalism program at the First Nations Technical Institute at Tyendinaga Mohawk Territory from 2000 to 2005.
-She has also been a guest speaker/presenter at the Ontario Library Association 2013 Super Conference, York University (Faculty of Environmental Studies), and the Royal Ontario Museum.
-From 2009 to 2010, Suzanne was an Education Officer for school programs at the Art Gallery of Ontario, where she facilitated gallery and studio activities for students from K-12.
-She was appointed to the Indigenous Advisory Circle at the Royal Ontario Museum in 2014, to assist the ROM in building authentic and sustainable relationships with Indigenous communities.
+Suzanne has lectured on Indigenous literatures at the University of Toronto’s School of Continuing Education, and was a guest lecturer in the Journalism program at the First Nations Technical Institute at Tyendinaga Mohawk Territory.
+She has also been a guest speaker/presenter at the Ontario Institute for Studies in Education, the Ontario Library Association Super Conference, the Art Gallery of Ontario, the Royal Ontario Museum, the Hot Docs Documentary Film Festival teacher professional development conference, and the Halton District School Board’s 2018 Human Rights Symposium.
+She was appointed to the Royal Ontario Museum’s Indigenous Advisory Circle in 2014, and is also a member of the Durham College Journalism Program Advisory Committee.